Traditional Drugs, Surgeries, & Injections seem to be Failing … Our Customized Program has Helped the Majority of Our Patients Overcome

-HDr.
-Kelly Hood and the staff have a genuine concern for your well-being!
-If you are interested in starting your journey towards health and wellness please subscribe to our award-winning newsletter.
-Our current healthcare system is set up for the acute care approach.
 Acute care meaning, viruses, broken bones, near death injuries, but what it fails at is treating chronic conditions.
-At Hood Chiropractic and Wellness Center, we thrive off treating the underlying causes of chronic conditions allowing our clients to regain their health back.
+At Hood Health & Wellness, we thrive off treating the underlying causes of chronic conditions allowing our clients to regain their health back.

-Do you have peripheral neuropathy?
 This is a disorder of the peripheral nerves–the motor, sensory and autonomic nerves that connect the spinal cord to muscles, skin and internal organs.
 It usually affects the hands and feet, causing weakness, numbness, tingling, pain, and most debilitating, balance problems.
-You probably are or have taken gabapentin, neurotin, cymbalta, and have been told by your doctor you just have to live with the pain.
-This is not the truth.
+You probably are taking, or have taken, Gabapentin, Neurotin or Cymbalta, and have been told by your doctor you just have to live with the pain.
+This is not the truth!
 Peripheral neuropathy’s course is variable; it can come and go, slowly progressing over many years, or it can become severe and debilitating.
 However, if diagnosed early, peripheral neuropathy can often be controlled and corrected.

 Peripheral neuropathy is common.
 It is estimated that upwards of 24 million Americans suffer from this illness.
 It can occur at any age, but is more common among older adults.
 A 1999 survey found that 8-9% of Medicare recipients have peripheral neuropathy as their primary or secondary diagnosis.
 The annual cost to Medicare exceeds $3.5 billion.